ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 kubectl delete -f examples/ionoscloud/dbaas/postgres-cluster.yaml
 ```
 {% hint style="warning" %}
 **Warning:** This command is not recommended and can be used for this particular case only.
-It might delete the datacenter before
+It might delete the data center before
 the cluster.
 {% endhint %}